opencomputeproject/Security/RoT/Protocol/Cerberus_Attestation.md

 Attestation of an AC-RoT commences with extracting a certificate chain from a device, validating it, then getting a report of measurements.
 The measurements are then compared to CFM contents and the attestation result is stored in the attestor's attestation log.
+Cerberus devices can support attestation flows using the Cerberus Challenge Protocol and/or the DMTF SPDM attestation protocol.
 All Cerberus Protocol commands used in the attestation flow are described in the Cerberus Challenge Protocol.

 ### Cerberus to Cerberus Communication